Pine Script – Lesson 3: Basic User Inputs

 First, add this line to your script, right below the study() line:

 lookback = input(title="Lookback Period", type=input.integer, defval=50)

 This is saying to Pine Script “create a variable named lookback with the type of integer, and assign it to whatever the user sets it to”.

 In this case, title=”Lookback Period” sets the text description in the script interface, type=integer says to treat this input as a number, and defval=50 says set the default value to 50.

 Now we must tell Pine Script what to do with this number.
 Change these two lines in your code to look like this:

 highestHigh = highest(high, lookback) lowestLow = lowest(low, lookback)

 And there you have it.
-With this simple Pine Script, you have the beginnings of an adaptable indicator.
-Getting user inputs for timeframes, numbers, text, booleans (true/false/checkboxes) etc. is a breeze.
+With this simple Pine Script example, you have the beginnings of an adaptable indicator.
+Getting user inputs for timeframes, numbers, text, booleans (true/false/checkboxes), etc. is a breeze.

 I will demonstrate how to use more complex user inputs in later lessons, but for now this is a great start and covers a lot of basic use cases.